Derwin Abrahams

-Derwin Abrahams (1903–1974) was an American film director.
+Derwin Abrahams (August 17, 1903 – November 5, 1974) was an American film director.
 He directed four serials in the 1940s for Columbia Pictures, including Hop Harrigan, Chick Carter, Detective, Tex Granger, and Son of the Guardsman, followed by The Great Adventures of Captain Kidd in 1953.

-He also directed around two dozen western features, as well as episodes of the TV series The Adventures of Kit Carson, Hopalong Cassidy and The Cisco Kid.
+Abrahams's directoral debut was Border Vigilantes (1941).
+He directed around two dozen western features, as well as episodes of the TV series The Adventures of Kit Carson, Hopalong Cassidy and The Cisco Kid.

+Abraham was a film editor on Harry Sherman's staff.